Dermatology Services

 Susan stays current with the rapidly evolving landscape of psoriasis treatments, including the newest biologics and combination therapies, ensuring patients have access to the most effective options available.

-Psoriasis is a chronic autoimmune skin condition that causes skin cells to multiply up to 10 times faster than normal, resulting in raised, red, scaly patches that may itch or burn.
-It is typically diagnosed through a clinical skin examination by a board-certified dermatologist.
+Psoriasis is a chronic autoimmune skin condition that causes skin cells to multiply up to 10 times faster than normal, resulting in raised, red, scaly patches that may be itchy or painful.
+It is most commonly diagnosed through a physical examination of the skin, scalp, and nails by a board-certified dermatologist.
 In some cases, a skin biopsy may be performed to confirm the diagnosis and rule out other conditions.
-At Allure MD Plastic Surgery & Dermatology in Newport Beach, our team evaluates the type, severity, and distribution of plaques to develop a personalized treatment plan.
+At Allure MD Plastic Surgery & Dermatology in Newport Beach, our team evaluates each patient individually to determine the type and severity of psoriasis before recommending a personalized treatment plan.

-Allure MD Plastic Surgery & Dermatology treats multiple forms of psoriasis, including plaque psoriasis (the most common type), guttate psoriasis, inverse psoriasis, pustular psoriasis, and erythrodermic psoriasis.
-Each type presents differently and may respond better to specific treatment approaches.
-Patients from Newport Beach, Irvine, Laguna Beach, and surrounding Orange County communities are welcome for a comprehensive evaluation to determine which form they have and which treatment options may be most appropriate.
+Allure MD Plastic Surgery & Dermatology treats a range of psoriasis types, including plaque psoriasis (the most common form), guttate psoriasis, inverse psoriasis, pustular psoriasis, and erythrodermic psoriasis.
+Nail psoriasis and scalp psoriasis are also commonly addressed.
+Because each type presents differently, treatment approaches are tailored to the individual patient's condition, lifestyle, and medical history.
+Patients from Newport Beach, Irvine, Laguna Beach, and surrounding Orange County communities regularly seek care at our practice.

-Currently, there is no known cure for psoriasis, as it is a chronic autoimmune condition.
-However, many patients experience significant reduction in symptoms and extended periods of remission with appropriate treatment.
-Some patients report minimal to no visible plaques for months or even years with consistent management.
-The goal of treatment at Allure MD is to minimize flares, reduce inflammation, and improve quality of life as effectively as possible.
+Currently, there is no permanent cure for psoriasis, as it is a chronic autoimmune condition.
+However, many patients experience significant improvement in symptoms and quality of life with appropriate treatment.
+Some patients achieve long periods of remission where symptoms are minimal or absent.
+Results vary depending on the type and severity of psoriasis, the treatment chosen, and individual patient factors.
+The goal of treatment at Allure MD is to reduce inflammation, minimize flare-ups, and help patients maintain clearer, more comfortable skin over time.

 Explore other dermatology services